NiChrosia/Acceleration/scripts/README.md

 - [] Add machine guns and railguns.

-- [] Add an additional coolant, better than cryofluid.

 - [X] Add a liquid turret, capable of handling these liquids.

-- [] Simply production of aerogel
+- [] Simplify production of aerogel

 - [X] Add aerogel, a light superinsulator

-- [] Add arctifluid, a coolant better than cryofluid
+- [X] Add arctifluid, a coolant better than cryofluid

-- [] Remove glaciafluid, an unneccesary coolant

 - [] Remove atom core, or make it have unique abilities